Opportunities for Vermont Students

 Each year, the President of the United States addresses a joint session of Congress to report on the “state of the union”.
 To coincide with that event, Bernie invites Vermont high school students to write an essay describing what they think are the most pressing issues facing our country.
 Bernie enters the finalists’ essays into the Congressional Record, official archive of Congress.

 Twice each year, Bernie organizes a “Vermont Day” at the Kennedy Institute in Boston where students get to be a senator for a day, debating legislation in a full-scale replica of the U.S. Senate chamber.
 Hundreds of Vermont high school students have participated in Bernie’s Vermont Day at the Kennedy Institute’s innovative programming.
-Currently, we are not planning trips due to the COVID-19 pandemic, but we look forward to hosting more in the future.

 Vermont students applying to the U.S. Military, Naval, Air Force, or Merchant Marine Academies must first receive a nomination from a Member of Congress.
 Bernie is pleased to nominate a group of exceptional young Vermonters for appointment to our nation’s military academies each year.
-Students receiving a nomination are invited to join a ceremony each winter with Senator Sanders, Senator Leahy, and Representative Welch at the Vermont statehouse in Montpelier.
+Students receiving a nomination are invited to join a ceremony each winter with Senator Sanders, Senator Welch, and Representative Balint at the Vermont statehouse in Montpelier.

 Internships furnish an opportunity to learn about the inner workings of the U.S. Senate.
 Interns get to see first-hand and provide assistance with the legislative process, constituent services, and press office.
 Full-time and part-time internships are available in Washington, D.C. and Burlington, V.T.